Skip to main content

 $ sudo reboot

-5. Verify the information of the installed driver.
+5. Verify the installed driver information.

 Command to check installed driver information